-Those tapes of interviews, including the likes of directors John Huston and Billy Wilder, co-star Jane Russell, and many more, proved invaluable in creating the documentary's narrative.
-"He played some [of the tapes] to us and we suddenly thought, 'Wow, we’re actually there -- inside the investigation,'" Cooper told Vanity Fair.
+Those previously-unheard interviews with the likes of directors John Huston and Billy Wilder, among others proved invaluable in creating the documentary's narrative. "[Summers] played some to us and we suddenly thought, 'Wow, we’re actually there —inside the investigation,'" Cooper told Vanity Fair.

-Those "certain things" include Monroe's still hotly debated death.
+The biggest questions arise over Monroe's still hotly-debated death.
 The actress was discovered dead in her bed at 3:50 AM with her hand on the telephone.
 But how did she really arrive at that tragic end?
-Was it suicide, an accidental overdose, or something more sinister?
+Was it suicide?
+An accidental overdose?
+Or something more sinister?

-Through the tapes, Cooper and Summers re-examine Monroe's final days and hours, along with her connections to both John and Bobby Kennedy, and how that may have impacted her tragic ending.
+Through the tapes, Cooper and Summers re-examine Monroe's final hours, along with her connections to both John and Bobby Kennedy, and how that may have impacted her tragic ending.
 As Cooper told People, "The final acts of the film are incredibly exciting… that timeline that Tony [Summers] walks us through gets me every time.
 It's an investigation where everything we thought we knew is not really correct."

 The investigation of Monroe's death is gripping, but what is even more intriguing is the life story of the complex star.
 Cooper herself admits that she went from in essence disinterest to utter fascination, becoming “completely consumed by Marilyn,” as she told People.
 She added, “She's a huge part of my life now.
 I adore her."